AIdeveloper-oz/face_shape_analyzer/README.md

 3.Oval
 4.Round

-This app uses Convolution Neural Networks to analyze and determine the shape of a person's face.
+This app uses Convolution Neural Networks(CNNs) to analyze and determine the shape of a person's face.

 # Test
+By looking at this photo, you woulsay that the face shape is oval.
+This inference can change from person to person.
+Let's see what result the CNN gives us.

 <p align="center">
   <img width="" height="" src="https://media.giphy.com/media/Xd270oOTrwL2sHyyrW/giphy.gif">
 </p>

+#Result

+Generated output: Oval

+The CNN has analyzed the image and confirmed that it is an oval shaped face.